GoogleCloudPlatform/magic-modules/docs/content/develop/test.md

      - Wrap the beta-only tests in a version guard: `<% unless version = 'ga' -%>...<% else -%>...<% end -%>`.
 {{< /tab >}}
 {{< tab "Handwritten" >}}
-1. Using an editor of your choice, open the existing `*_test.go` or `*_test.go.erb` file in [`magic-modules/mmv1/third_party/terraform/tests`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/tests) which contains your standard tests.
+1. Using an editor of your choice, open the existing `*_test.go` or `*_test.go.erb` file in [`magic-modules/mmv1/third_party/terraform/tests`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/tests) which contains your create tests.
 2. Copy the `TestAcc*` test function for the existing "full" test.
 If there is no "full" test, use the "basic" test.
 This will be the starting point for your new update test.
 3. Modify the `TestAcc*` test function to support updates.
    - Change the suffix of `TestAcc*` to `_update`.